sinadarvi/Git-to-gitLab/README.md

 ![4](https://github.com/sinadarvi/Git-to-gitLab/blob/master/4.png)
 after that you should copy `Git repository` from GitLab and then fill this just like that. (you should set HTTPS Username and Password in Gitlab and pass them to here)
 ![5](https://github.com/sinadarvi/Git-to-gitLab/blob/master/5.png)
-Type your username and password
+Type your username and password.
-Choose "Store in Secure Store"
+Choose "Store in Secure Store".
-Click Next, and then Next again there you just set **Directory** for destination after that you click on <kbd>Finish</kbd>
+Click Next, and then Next again. there you just set **Directory** for destination. after that you click on <kbd>Finish</kbd>.

 so far we have repo with no head.